repercussive/css-exercises/001_recipe_page/hints/hints.md

   }
   ```

-  If you want the `color` and/or `background-color` property to transition smoothly rather than changing instantaneously, you can specify that using the `transition` property:
+  If you want the `color` and/or `background-color` property to transition smoothly rather than changing instantaneously, you can specify this using the `transition` property:
   ```css
   #nav-links-container a {
     transition: background-color 100ms, color 100ms;